wangyuxx/SIP/docs/sentinel1_sea_ice_tutorial.md

 As the first step, this tutorial has the following objectives:

-* ***Compare the performance of two typical CNN architectures***, i.e., (1) pixel/patch-based CNN architecture that outputs the label of a single pixel, and (2) image-based fully convolutional CNN architecture that outputs a label map of all pixels on the image.
+* ***Compare the performance of two typical CNN architectures***, i.e., (1) pixel/patch-based CNN architecture that outputs the label of a single pixel, and (2) image-based fully convolutional neural (FCN) network architecture that outputs a label map of all pixels on the image.

     * Both approaches are residual neural network;